-A one-day census of all birds wintering in the Pender Harbour area, within a 15-mile radius extending from Middlepoint (South) to Captain's Island (North), and Bjerre Shoals (West) to Storm Bay (East).
+Held in mid-December, the Christmas Bird Count is a one-day census of all birds wintering in the Pender Harbour area, within a 15-mile radius extending from Middlepoint (South) to Captain's Island (North), and Bjerre Shoals (West) to Storm Bay (East).
 For counting, this complex area is broken into smaller areas and allotted to a group of counters.
-We plan to have six expert-lead groups, three of which will spend part of the day on boats.
+We usually have six expert-lead groups, three of which will spend part of the day on boats.

 Although it is a PHWS sponsored event, members of the Sunshine Coast Natural History Society take part every year and provide many of the group leaders.